Looking for a charming destination in Europe that doesn’t break the bank? Look no further than Prague.

 For dinner that evening, we ate at K The Two Brothers Indian restaurant.
 I know, Indian food in Prague?
 It was quite good, despite the fact that we had to pay extra for rice.

-Upon leaving the wall we stumbled upon a tiny little restaurant called U Magistra Kelly, which is so very pleasant.
-It didn’t look like much from the outside, and inside there are only about 10 tables.
+Another great option is a tiny little restaurant called U Magistra Kelly, which is so very pleasant.
+It doesn’t look like much from the outside, and inside there are only about 10 tables.
 It was very charming.
 A playlist of old 90s songs played on repeat on an ancient-looking computer.
 I ate a baked camembert dish that I still think about months later!

 We were in the mood for something fun that evening and noticed an advertisement for a jazz concert at The Royal online.
 It was very cheap (a few bucks per person), so we thought, why not?